-Q21: Does the SOP apply to Group business or make a distinction between the individual certificate holder and the group contract holder?
+Q21: Does the SOP apply to group business or make a distinction between the individual certificate holder and the group contract holder?

-A21: The SOP applies to all contracts accounted for under FAS 60 and FAS 97 and therefore does apply to group business.
-In some circumstances the provisions of the SOP would be applied at group contract level and in other circumstances the provisions of the SOP would be applied at the individual certificate level.
-According to paragraph A.29 of the SOP, "the evaluation of all the related facts and circumstances of a group contract is required to determine whether a contract should be analyzed at the group contract level or individual certificate (under the group contract) level for purposes of applying the guidance in this SOP."
+A21: In some circumstances the provisions of the SOP would be applied at group contract level and in other circumstances the provisions of the SOP would be applied at the individual certificate level.
+According to paragraph A.29, "the evaluation of all the related facts and circumstances of a group contract is required to determine whether a contract should be analyzed at the group contract level or individual certificate (under the group contract) level for purposes of applying the guidance in this SOP."

-Q22: Are rate increases for Group long duration guaranteed renewable business considered within the scope of the SOP?
+Q22: Are rate increases for group long duration guaranteed renewable business considered within the scope of the SOP?